influxdata/docs-v2/content/v2.0/reference/flux/functions/strings/trimright.md

 ## Parameters

 ### v
-The string value from which to trim characters.
+String to remove characters from.

 _**Data type:** String_

 ### cutset
-The trailing characters to trim from the string value.
+The trailing characters to trim from the string.
 Only characters that match the `cutset` string exactly are trimmed.

 _**Data type:** String_